Irish College in Paris: Today

 The Polish community having re-located in 1997, the college, including the chapel and library underwent a complete restoration funded by the Irish government, and in 2002 it opened as the Centre Culturel Irlandais.
 The center appoints an artist in residence, and a number of scholars and students from Ireland stay at the college, which has 45 rooms to rent.
-The CCI hosts various concerts, performances, seminars, and exhibitions, Irish Language classes are conducted in association with Maynooth University.
-The Irish Chaplaincy in Paris is based in the centre, and uses the college's Chapelle Saint-Patrick for services, such as weekly mass (followed by coffee and a chat), weddings, baptisms and the annual carol service in the chapel by the choir for the Irish community in paris.
+The CCI hosts various concerts, performances, seminars, and exhibitions, and Irish Language classes are conducted in association with Maynooth University.
+The Irish Chaplaincy in Paris is based in the centre and uses the college's Chapelle Saint-Patrick for services, such as weekly mass (followed by coffee and a chat), weddings, baptisms and the annual carol service in the chapel by the choir for the Irish community in Paris.
 The harmonium was restored funded by the Ireland Funds France.
 The Irish Chaplain assists in the local Saint Etienne du Mont parish and the chaplaincy also works closely with the other church in Paris which holds English language services, St. Josephs Church run by the Passionists (currently served by two Irish born priests).
 The only part of the older College des Lombards remaining, is the chapel, which since 1927 used by the Saint-Éphrem-le-Syriac Church, the Irish Chaplain holds an annual service there for those Irish who are buried older college site.
 Also at the recently restored Irish College plot in Cachan Cemetery, Arcueil-Cachan, Paris.